 Size M/L is 5” tall.

 How do I put it on?
-Unhook all closures and lay on a flat surface with the Velcro facing up.
+Unhook all closures and lay on a flat surface with the fastener facing up.
 Place your palm on the brace and wrap the strap around the back of your hand and secure the closure.
 Pull each extension piece diagonally through the web space between your fingers toward the radial (inside, towards your thumb) edge of your hand and secure to the back of the hand.
 The smallest extension piece should wrap around the outside of your pinky finger.

 Washing Instructions: Hand wash in warm water with mild soap.
 Lay flat to air dry completely before reapplying.